Call us on 0800 464 3677

 Because we play by the book we want to tell you

-With a lifetime mortgage there are typically no monthly repayments to make, as the loan plus roll up interest is repaid when the plan comes to an end.
-This is when you or the last surviving applicant dies or moves into long term residential care.
+• With a lifetime mortgage there are typically no monthly repayments to make, as the loan plus compound interest is repaid when the plan comes to an end.
+This is usually when you or the last surviving applicant dies or moves into long term residential care.